 “Why do I need to calibrate the O2 sensor with Innovate products?”
 The answer is simple… Accuracy!

-Innovate Motorsports is the only wideband O2 device manufacturer on the market that allows the user to field calibrate the O2 sensor.
+Innovate Motorsports is the first wideband O2 device manufacturer on the market that allows the user to field calibrate the O2 sensor.
 Our patented sensor calibration allows compensation for the two main causes of inaccurate air/fuel ratio data; sensor wear and altitude.
 The alternative to calibrating your sensor in the field is to rely on the sensor’s Bosch factory calibration.
 The Bosch factory sensor calibration is done using a fixed atmospheric pressure value that may be incorrect for your location from the start!

 LSU test bench at constant 20 degC gas temp and constant 14.7 PSI ambient.

 ||After 500hr test bench run

 ||24.99 ± 2.20 AFR

 Source: Bosch Y 258 K01 005-000e technical document.

 According to the Bosch spec the sensor leaves the factory with a ± margin of error of .15 AFR.
 In IDEAL lab conditions sensor wear will cause the sensor to drift to an accuracy of ± .29 AFR after approximately 500 hours and ± .59 AFR after approximately 2000 hours.
 In aftermarket performance applications where engines typically see richer conditions with higher exhaust gas temperatures, the sensor will degrade at a greatly accelerated rate compared to the Bosch spec.
 Other factors such as detergents, additives in the fuel, sensor placement and lead will also accelerate sensor wear even further.